-When the white flowers of a peace lily (Spathiphyllum spp.) -- a plant beloved for its willingness to bloom even indoors in poor light -- start turning brown, a natural reaction is to blame: a disease or the wrong growing conditions.
-The reality is that, while both these problems cause browning, they usually affect a peace lily's leaves, not its blooms.
-Flower browning is more often a sign of the bloom's age.
+When the white flowers of a peace lily (Spathiphyllum spp.) -- a plant beloved for its willingness to bloom even indoors in poor light -- start turning brown, a natural reaction is to blame: a disease or the wrong growing conditions are turning your Spathiphyllum flowers brown.
+The reality is that, while both these problems cause discoloration, they usually affect a peace lily's leaves, not its blooms.

 A Natural Progression

 What you likely recognize as a peace lily flower is technically a spathe, or modified leaf.
 It emerges white and develops a pale green tinge over the next 10 days.
 The actual flowers cover the spadix, the fleshy spike protruding from the spathe.